 Looking for a crash course on measurable objectives?

-In this article, you’ll be learning everything you need to know about measurable objectives.
+In this article, you’ll be learning everything you need to know about goals and measurable objectives.

 We’ll cover what they are, the different types of measurable objectives, and the best tool to help you manage them.

 And to liven things up, we’ll be going on a field trip!

 We’ll visit Initech, a fictional software company from the movie ‘Office Space’, to see how measurable objectives can impact every business unit in your company.

 (click on the links to jump to a specific section)

 - What Are Goals and Objectives?